Youth Education Specialist

 Cathy has spent her entire life messing around in water.
 Aside from swimming in various lakes, rivers and pools around her home state of Oregon, she was an avid skier (snow) once she learned to walk until she moved to the coast.
 Starting college at OSU, training to take over her fathers accounting business, she realized she could actually make money while working outside.
 She transferred to University of Oregon and earned her B.S. degree (no pun intended!) in Leisure Studies and Services with an emphasis in Outdoor Recreation.
 Cathy learned the river guiding business spending her summers rafting Oregon’s premier rivers.
 Her winters were spent in Breckenridge, Colorado as a ski patroller, where she floated the desert rivers of Utah and Colorado.
 Completely spoiled by this lifestyle for over 14 years, Cathy struggled to find a meaningful job after river retirement.

-Then she moved to Curry County and met the Curry Watershed Crew.
+Then she moved to Curry County and met the Curry Watersheds Partnership crew.
 Hired to assist with Watershed Education, Cathy took her outdoor enthusiasm into the classroom for the first time.
 She loves to share her delight of nature with kids and adults!
 Field trips are without doubt her favorite type of classroom.
 Now Cathy has built a curriculum teaching kids about how growing food affects their watersheds, with all Curry County kids visiting local farms.
 Most recently she is working on a project building a local food system for Curry County.

 Curry SWCD District Manager